 After his parents divorce, ten-year-old Miguel moves to Vermont with his mother and sister, and his Great-Aunt Lola comes to live with them from the Dominican Republic.
 By Julia Alvarez.

 A young orphan girl goes to live with relatives on a farm in Vermont and finds a happier home than the one she left behind and a new sense of self-confidence.
+It is public domain and on Project Gutenberg.
 By Dorothy Canfield Fisher.

 Felicity is a girl living in Virginia at the beginning of the American Revolution.